1. Player

 Player.think(thought)

-is used mainly for games with a story line.
+Player.think is used mainly for games with a story line.
 You can communicate the players thoughts directly to the user.
-Player.think
+Player.think is distinguished from regular speech because it has a border around it.

 Usage: